DanniZhang0316/ML-Loan-Classification/README.md

 - **Recall**: Measures the proportion of actual positives that were correctly identified.
 - **F1-Score**: Harmonic mean of Precision and Recall, giving a balanced evaluation of both metrics.

-## Contributions

-- **Fatima Mahmood**: Focused on implementing and tuning Neural Networks and XGBoost models.
-- **Danni Zhang**: Worked on Logistic Regression and SVM, and model evaluation.
-- **Romet Vislapuu**: Implemented Decision Tree and Random Forest.

-All members worked on business and data understanding, visualizations, and feature engineering.